 - Do not get up to prepare another meal!
-(And do not get the crackers/mac and cheese/pizza that you know they will eat!)

 And let your child decide if they want to eat what's being offered.
 (In our house, this is called "You get what you get and you don't throw a fit!"
 Or “If you’re hungry, you can have a banana.”
 Or “You can be hungry for breakfast then!”)

-- Keep the bedtime snack boring so you don't incentivize it.
-(As in, this is not the time for your toddler's favorite fruit snacks!)
-Think fresh fruit, leftover rice or quinoa with butter, leftovers from dinner, string cheese, plain yogurt with fruit, cottage cheese with fruit, toast with nut butter.
+Try not to incentivize it, so this is not the time for your toddler's favorite fruit snacks!
+Try fresh fruit, leftovers from dinner, string cheese, plain yogurt with fruit, cottage cheese with fruit, toast with nut butter.

 Rinse, repeat, and stick with it.
 You have to get into a routine with this so that your little one knows what to expect, so it might take a few days to make this the new normal.
 If we want our kids to eat a wider variety of foods, including the foods that we make for dinner, we need to be do better to set them up for success.
 If we want our kids to stop eating the same three foods over and over, it's our job to stop making them available.
 Even if we know they will eat them and we worry that they aren't eating enough.
 Even if our kids ask for them.
 Even if there is begging.
 It's okay to say "no"!
-And we absolutely cannot expect a two year old to approach eating rationally—they will always choose what tastes best and is easiest to eat—so we need to show them how it's done on a daily basis.
+And we absolutely cannot expect a two-year-old to approach eating rationally—they will always choose what tastes best and is easiest to eat—so we need to show them how it's done on a daily basis.

 Remember: You are in charge of the food that winds up on your toddler's plate—no matter what your little one has to say about it—but they are individuals too, with thoughts, feelings, and desires.
 Those two things might not always line up, but these tips should help get you a little closer to helping your toddler eat the foods you want them to eat.